SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 For extra protection around the house or in the yard, the system comes with a Care Button that you can wear around your neck or wrist.
 In an emergency, simply press your wearable button to connect to the monitoring center.

 Unlike traditional medical alert systems from providers we’ve reviewed like Lifeline that are, well, a bit of an eyesore, Aloe Care Health's equipment is very sleek.
 It looks like another fancy-schmancy speaker or piece of smart home equipment, which I appreciate!
+The Smart Hub also features a motion-activated night light.
+I loved this feature, as it can help you avoid tripping or bumping into things if you need to get up in the middle of the night.

 In addition to medical alert monitoring, the Aloe Care Health Smart Hub monitors air quality, temperature, and activity in the home and alerts caregivers if anything is out of the ordinary.
 The system uses 4G to connect wearers to the emergency monitoring system, so Wi-Fi is not required.